HubTou/vuxml/VUXML.3.md

 [Hubert Tournier](https://github.com/HubTou)

 ## CAVEATS
-[PORTREVISION and PORTEPOCH](https://people.freebsd.org/~olivierd/porters-handbook/makefile-naming.html) (ie. software versions ending with "\_number" or ",number") are not taken into account when checking if a vulnerable Python package is also a vulnerable FreeBSD port.
+[PORTEPOCH](https://people.freebsd.org/~olivierd/porters-handbook/makefile-naming.html) (ie. software versions ending with ",number") is not taken into account when checking if a vulnerable Python package is also a vulnerable FreeBSD port.

-I would have to develop my own versions comparison library in order to handle that (well, maybe one day :-) ).
+Exotic version numbers (ie. with letters for example) are also not taken into account.